Lugdunum3D/Lugdunum/doc/guidelines.md

 ## Line Length

 A line should not be more than 120 characters.
-This greately code enhance readability and prevents editor auto-wrapping that usually isn't smart enough to split the line(s) at the right position(s).
+This greately enhance readability and prevents editor auto-wrapping that usually isn't smart enough to split the line(s) at the right position(s).

 ## Non-ASCII Characters

 Although Non-ASCII characters should be rare, because applications should be localized externally, they must use `u8` prefix to ensure that the string literal uses UTF-8 encoding: `u8"äôéè"`.

 Don't use `char16_t` or `char32_t` because they are not for UTF-8 character storage.
-Don't use the Windows type `wchar_t`, unless you are working with the Windows API in implementation specific files, or regions delimited by preprocessor directives.
+Don't use the Windows type `wchar_t`, unless you are working with the Windows API in implementation specific files or regions delimited by preprocessor directives.

 ## Spaces vs. Tabs